usnistgov/FIPS201/_FIPS201/introduction.md

 New features are optional or mandatory features that are added to the Standard.
 New features do not interfere with backward compatibility because they are not part of the existing relying systems.
-For example, the optional biometric On-Card Comparison Authentication (OCC-AUTH) mechanism was a new feature introduced in FIPS 201-2.
+For example, the optional biometric on-card comparison (OCC) authentication mechanism (OCC-AUTH) was a new feature introduced in FIPS 201-2.
 The optional mechanism did not affect the features of existing systems.
 Systems had to be updated only if an agency decided to support the OCC-AUTH mechanism.